 - Multiple theme options – it’s easy to see how your book will look after applying the template.

-- Powerful – I imported huge blog posts to test the system.
+- Powerful – I imported a huge blog post to test the system.
 They appeared in seconds, formatted with images and links, and all ready to go.

 - Designrr can be a little buggy.
 I’ve crashed it a few times when returning from the preview or selecting too many things simultaneously.
 It’s not unforgiving.